 This plant will thrive in full sun, with dry to medium soil.
 The more sun it gets, the more blooms you will have!
 It seems to be a very resilient and hardy plant.
 I’ve not seen it suffer from any diseases or insects, but mainly from rabbits.
 I protect mine from rabbits by using Liquid Fence, sprayed once per week until they are growing vigorously (or after a rain), and then once per month after that.
 The taproot on this plant makes is very drought tolerant.
 I’ve only grown mine in clay, and it hasn’t had any issues.

 I’ve had Purple Poppy Mallow go dormant in later summer (August) only to have it sprout back up.
 I don’t know why this happens, but I guess it is just restarting its life cycle.
+When it reemerges it stays evergreen over the winter.
 But perhaps I will get a nice early spring and long summer and be able to have it bloom twice in one year!
 Although I am too far North to have it bloom a second time thus far.
 Other than that it is generally evergreen, even throughout the winter.

 Typical Garden Uses / Companion Plants